inclement/pywlc/README.md

 Python bindings for [wlc](https://github.com/Cloudef/wlc), using cffi.

-pywlc has been tested only with Python 3, but it might work with Python 2.
+pywlc currently provides just a thin wrapper, rather than full Pythonic wrappers for each function.
+It has been tested only with Python 3, but it might work with Python 2.

 Install
 -------